POF Eye: Design

+This project was designed and supervised by Dr. Muhammad Ayaz Khan – chief member of the board of directors of POF.
+In 2008. he gave a briefing to the press regarding its features.
+Unlike the Cornershot which is chiefly made of plastic, the POF Eye is constructed entirely of metal.
+The lower receiver is based on its MP5 clones and the stock similar to the Galil.

 It includes a small high-resolution camera, laser sight and a colour LCD monitor, which can observe and view a target from various vantage points.
 The video camera enables forces to scan an area prior to pinpointing a target and broadcast the footage directly, in real time, to the operating team behind, or to a Command Post monitor.
 Its head can turn 75 degrees.